passcert-project/pw_generator_server/README.md

 **Example**: `./generate_jasmin_passwords.py 10 14 1 14 1 14 1 14 1 14 10passwordsbw.txt` will generate 10 passwords to the file `10passwordsbw.txt` that comply with the policy `minlength: 10; required: upper; required: lower; required: digit; required: special;`

+---

 ## To use the Policy Compliance Check script

-Run the command `./policy_compliance_check.py <path_to_the_folder_with_test_data> <the_policy_to_check_against> --minclasses <value>`
+Run the command `./policy_compliance_check.py <path_to_the_folder_with_test_data> <the_policy_to_check_against> --minclasses <value> --blocklist`

 **Example:** `./policy_compliance_check.py test_data/jasmin_default 14 1 14 1 14 1 14 1 14` will check the folder `./test_data/jasmin_default` against the policy `minlength: 10; required: upper; required: lower; required: digit; required: special;`.

 The `--minclasses` argument is optional.
 Only integers between 1 and 4 are valid values.
 Usage: `--minclasses 3`.
 The `--blocklist` argument is optional.
-It allows the compliance checker to verify the password against a default list of 100 000 most used passwords.
+It allows the compliance checker to verify the password against a default list of the 100 000 most used passwords.
+This list is also used in our [npm package](https://github.com/passcert-project/pwrules-annotations)

 **NOTE:**
 - **The path is to the folder that contains the test data, and not the data file itself.**
 - The minlength attribute in these examples is always fulfilled, since `14`, the length of the generated passwords, is always greater than `minlength = 10`
 - This Compliance Check Script was developed for Jasmin Generated Passwords.
-It is possible that this tool is not accurate for Bitwarden's Smartpasswords, because the policy is not describable in this format, e.g., this policy:
+It is possible that this tool is not accurate for Bitwarden's Smartpasswords, because some policies are not describable in this format, e.g., this policy:

 `minlength: 10; required: [a](1, 4); allowed: upper, digit; minclasses:2; blocklist:default;`